Water with an unpleasant odor or taste resembling sulfur or rotten eggs indicates the presence of hydrogen sulfide gas (H2S).

 Replace the magnesium rod with a newer one.
 It’s an easy process if you’re handy with tools.
 There are alternative anodes available that work better and last longer.

 Consider an aluminum rod anode that works on the same principle but is more durable.
 Another option is a powered anode with a titanium rod and circuitry that introduces a small charge in the water that keeps corrosion at bay.

 If it’s a little too difficult for you to understand, contact the heater manufacturer and let the experts handle the rest.

 Flush the water pipes with chlorine bleach or other disinfectants, such as hydrogen peroxide.
-Here’s a guide to cleaning your well water pipes with hydrogen peroxide.
-Within no time, all the bacteria will be wiped off, and your water system will smell fresh.
+In no time, all the bacteria will be gone, and your water system will smell fresh.

 Source 2: Water softener

 Most houses in the US have ion exchange water softeners.
 There could be a sulfur buildup in it that’s causing the infamous rotten egg smell.

 First, try replacing the salt and cleaning the ionic resin in the water softener.

 Most modern softeners can automatically run this cleaning cycle, so you just have to press the right button on the unit.
 Consult the technical guide that comes with the machine.